This guide was last updated in July 2018

 The impact on individuals

 The FCA's guidance also contains a reminder that certain individuals have to deal with regulators in an open and cooperative way.
-This applies to people who perform a 'controlled function' under the Financial Services and Markets Act (FSMA) and relates to their dealings with the FCA, PRA and other regulators, according to Principle 4 of the Statements of Principle for Approved Persons (APER).
+This applies to people who perform a 'controlled function' under the Financial Services and Markets Act (FSMA) and relates to their dealings with the FCA, PRA and other regulators, according to Principle 4 of the Statements of Principle for Approved Persons (APER)/Rule 4 of the FCA’s Senior Manager Conduct Rules.
 This places approved persons under a duty to disclose appropriately any information of which the FCA or PRA would reasonably expect notice – making it, in effect, a 'Principle 11 for individuals'.

-The reminder from the FCA that the disclosure requirements also arise from Principle 4 of APER adds another element of complexity for regulated financial services firms in the UK, as any decisions on disclosure under Principle 11 and/or possible parallel leniency applications under competition law would need to also consider the possibility that approved persons within their organisation may take their own individual decisions on such issues, independently of those that the firm takes.
+The reminder from the FCA that the disclosure requirements also arise for those individuals adds another element of complexity for regulated financial services firms in the UK, as any decisions on disclosure under Principle 11 and/or possible parallel leniency applications under competition law would need to also consider the possibility that approved persons within their organisation may take their own individual decisions on such issues, independently of those that the firm takes.

 As regards individuals, it is also worth noting that no changes appear to have been considered necessary to the fit and proper person test for approved persons and the threshold conditions for firms to be given and retain authorisation in the FCA Handbook.
 It has, however, been made clear that certain competition law infringements would call into question the fitness and propriety of the approved persons concerned.